 Triple Chocolate Birthday Cake

-This post is meant as a thank you.
-To you – for reading along, for subscribing to the mailing list, for commenting, for being a taste-tester or a travel partner, for listening to my incessant rambling about cakes & baking ideas, for even just clicking onto the site for a second or two before moving off.
+This post is meant as a thank you, to you.
+For reading along / subscribing / commenting / taste-testing / listening to my incessant ramblings / just clicking onto the site for a second or two.
 Thank you for keeping me going all these years.
 I hope we get to share many more blog birthdays together in the future!

-Awkward thank you moment over, let’s talk cake.
+Awkward thank you over, let’s talk cake.
 This is a good one.

-I’ve actually been meaning to share this recipe with you for ages, but I selfishly decided to save it for the blog birthday.
-It is, without a shadow of a doubt, my go-to chocolate cake.
-It’s one of maybe five recipes that is so loved that the cookbook page is covered in cocoa powder & butter smudges.
-I have made it no less than seven times, & every single time it is met with super impressed family or friends who love – and more importantly, devour – it.
+I’ve had this Triple Chocolate Birthday Cake recipe up my sleeve for ages, but selfishly saved it for today.
+It is, without a doubt, my go-to chocolate cake.
+I have made it no less than seven times, & every single time it is met with the same reaction.
+Super impressed family or friends who love and devour it.
 I’ve dressed it up & down depending on the situation – birthday parties, casual gatherings, date nights, you name it – and it has never once let me down.
 This is a keeper, I promise you.

 - 2 eggs